jylmarcus/Admin-dashboard/README.md

 # Admin-dashboard
+[Click here](https://jylmarcus.github.io/Admin-dashboard/) for the live demo.

- Mock-up of an admin dashboard
+ Mock-up of an admin dashboard to demonstrate usage of CSS Grid.